spacedandi/credit-risk-analysis/README.md

 - **NumberOfDependents**: Number of dependents in the household excluding oneself (spouse, children, etc.)

 ## 🌌Further Step
-- Perform more EDA on more interesting variables, or use a pairplot to to gain more insights
+- Perform more explorations on more interesting variables, or use a pairplot to to gain more insights;
-- Use different predictive models and compare them.
-(XGBoost)
+- Use different predictive models and compare them (XGBoost).